 Shown here: 76" Maryland sofa and 52" loveseat, with 48" square table, in a modern living room setting in Eastern Massachusetts.
 Many table sizes are available.
 Sofas are also available in 85" and 94" lengths, and loveseats are also offered in 58" and 64" lengths.
-For pricing, look near the bottom of the second page of this section.
+For prices, look near the bottom of the second page of this section.

 If you came to this page without first seeing our home page, you aren't seeing the variety of different models (including less-modern sofa designs) that we offer; this page deals only with one particular model.
 To see our home page, click here.

 A Modern Sofa Design that Doesn't go out of Style or Wear Out in a Few Years

 Decades later: The picture above right was taken shortly after delivery in 1984.
 In 2006 these customers bought their first replacement cushions for this set, providing a whole new look, in a distinctive, specialty fabric that they found through a web search (on the Barrow site, referred to in the fabric section of this website.)
 They sent us pictures and a note saying, "I checked a bill on a single chair we had reupholstered about 15 years ago; the cost was about the same amount as all the new cushions and covers we just bought for the sofa and loveseat ($1100)....we're very happy with the new cushions & covers.
 Thanks very much."